Lavender Essential Oil, Wild (France)

-Description: Our Wild Lavender Essential Oil from France, Lavandula angustifolia Mill.
-(L. officinalis Chaix) (Compacta cultivar), is truly unique and quite wonderful (Lavandula angustifolia) from USA is Therapeutic Quality.
-The Essential Oils from several Lavenders from different areas are blended together resulting in natural American Lavender Essential Oil that always has a 40 to 42% linalool.
+Our Wild Lavender Essential Oil from France, Lavandula angustifolia Mill.
+(L. officinalis Chaix) (Compacta cultivar), is truly unique and quite wonderful (Lavandula angustifolia).

-History: Lavender has a long history of use; the name coming from the latin word “lavere”, which means “to wash”, because the Romans added Lavender to their bath water.
+Lavender has a long history of use; the name coming from the latin word “lavere”, which means “to wash”, because the Romans added Lavender to their bath water.
 It is the essential oil made famous by Rene-Maurice Gattefosse, who, upon burning his hand in a laboratory accident, plunged it into a container of lavender oil and immediately experienced relief from the pain.
 He was also intrigued to find that the burn healed without the usual blistering or scarring, and became interested in the healing power of essential oils.
 His studies led to the publication of the book Aromatherapie, and also popularized the term aromatherapy for the study of essential oils.
+This book was reprinted in English: Gattefosse’s Aromatherapy.